 Spreading the word and financially contributing to the RAHC is encouraged by all audiences.
 Additionally, once the Coalition finalizes the logo and its usage, that will be available for members to utilize, along with some additional opportunities.

 The RAHC has created special funding opportunities based on a variety of factors.
 Please click here for more detailed information.

 How do I get more information?

-Members of the RAHC will continue to present at association meetings into 2021.
-If you would like a RAHC member to make a presentation at your meeting or if you have further questions, you may e-mail the Coalition at email@example.com.
+Members of the RAHC will continue to present at association meetings.
+If you would like a RAHC member to make a presentation at your meeting or if you have further questions, you may email the RAHC at firstname.lastname@example.org.